apenjiyev/configuration_management/README.md

 # configuration_management
-*This is a documentation
+*This is an Ansible playbooks portfolio page.
-*Another line here ...